APasz/StargateControl/README.md

 - Listens for rednet alarm broadcasts on `alarm_protocol` (modem from `modem_side`, `client_config.side`, or the first available) and can also react to `side_input` redstone if set.
 - Outputs: `side_toggle` (default `front`) for the siren plus cycling lights on `phase_sides` (`left`, `top`, `right`).
 - On-screen buttons: `[ TOGGLE SIREN ]` toggles the siren output; `[ CANCEL ALARM ]` silences while the input stays high.

+## Reactor Monitor (`reactor.lua`)
+- Auto-detects an Extreme Reactors/Bigger Reactors controller and a Mekanism induction port (or use names in `settings.lua`).
+- Shows reactor state, energy, output, fuel level, fuel use/reactivity, temperatures, and matrix energy/input/output.
+- Runs on a monitor if present; otherwise updates the terminal.

 ## File Sync (optional)
 - `sync/file_list.lua`: defines scopes (`shared`, `dialing`, `alarming`, `server`) and the files each scope provides; edit to add your own files.